thangngoc89/seaade/content/welcome-messages.md

 President SEAADE

-## Welcome message from president of Uiversity of Medicine and Pharmacy, Ho Chi Minh City, Viet Nam
+## Welcome message from president of University of Medicine and Pharmacy, Ho Chi Minh City, Viet Nam

 Dear Colleagues,